 Surprisingly, avoidance can be an unconscious motivating factor behind much of our lives.
 Instead of having a clear idea of who we want to be, and what we want, and making decisions accordingly, which may involve some risk and discomfort, all too often, we make fear-based decisions, limiting us and our happiness.
 These choices steer our actions and behavior in a direction allowing us to avoid that uncomfortable feeling, but also not providing any real opportunity for substantial growth or achievement of goals.

-A 2005 study conducted by psychologist, Ming Hsu, showed that even a small amount of ambiguity caused increased activity in the brain’s amygdalae, two deep brain structures which are part of the limbic system and involved in the processing and expression of emotions, especially in response to threat.
-As the level of ambiguity and amygdalae activity escalates, the part of the brain involved in our response to rewards, the ventral striatum, decreases functioning.
+A 2005 study conducted by a psychologist, Ming Hsu, showed that even a small amount of ambiguity caused increased activity in the brain’s amygdalae, two deep brain structures which are part of the limbic system and involved in the processing and expression of emotions, especially in response to threat.
+As the level of ambiguity and amygdala activity escalates, the part of the brain involved in our response to rewards, the ventral striatum, decreases functioning.

 Our brains don’t merely prefer certainty over ambiguity.
 They crave it and the feeling of being right, called “certainty bias.”
 When we “feel” right, our brains are happy.